surfstudio/SurfGear/packages/relation/README.md

 import 'package:flutter/widgets.dart' hide Action;
 ```

-This solution enables you to call `Action` class from **Relation** library without any additional preffixes but doesn't let you reffer `Action` class from the SDK.
+This solution enables you to call `Action` class from **Relation** library without any additional preffixes but doesn't let you refer `Action` class from the SDK.

 ```dart
 final action = Action();